EntrixAU/VibeCodingPlaybook/common-habits.md

 - Circumvention of business logic or security controls

 **Mitigation**:
 - **Never** include untrusted input directly in prompts.
-Always sanitize and validate.
+Always sanitise and validate.
 - Use strict input validation and escaping.
 - Apply allow-lists for prompt variables.
 - Review AI prompts as carefully as you review code.